waimea-igdaikee/300dtd-cadet-planner-website/docs/2-sprint-2-mvp.md

 ## Implemented Database Schema

-This is the database schema I have implemented for the my MVP.
-As detailed in the Sprint 1 documentation, me and my stakeholders are still debating adding a rank field to the users table, as opposed to just storing the user's rank as part of their name.
+This is the database schema I have implemented for my MVP.
+As detailed in the Sprint 1 documentation, me and my end users are still debating adding a rank field to the users table, as opposed to just storing the user's rank as part of their name.

 ![Implemented database schema](screenshots/database2.png)